Heckflosse (pronounced hek-flos or hek-floss-ah (German))

 1963 Mercedes-Benz 300 SE Lang (Long) (W112).

 On the sedans, the uncharacteristic exuberances were left undisturbed until production ended in 1968 although the line was restricted to a line of lower cost utilitarian models after 1965.
-The coupé and cabriolet were introduced in 1961 and lasted a decade.
-Truncating the Heckflosse, they achieved an elegance of line Mercedes-Benz has never since matched but then, nor have few.
+The coupé and cabriolet were introduced in 1961 and lasted a decade; truncating the Heckflosse, they achieved an elegance of line Mercedes-Benz has never since matched but then, few have.

 By 1965, on the W108 and W109 (which replaced the more expensive W111 models & all the W112 sedans), the fins were barely discernible, the factory noting the contribution to structural rigidity, adding strength without the increase in weight the use of other techniques would have imposed.